Learn about the Key Performance Indicators (Matrices) for the apparel manufacturing.

 How much shipment did not meet target shipment date is analyzed at the end of each month?
 Target on time delivery of each style is to meet shipment delivery date.
 If not meet reasons of not meeting delivery date are analyzed.
 It is calculated as = Total orders shipped on time/Total orders shipped in the month.
 For example, if factory shipped 18 styles on time out of total 20 styles shipped in month then On time delivery of that month is =18/20*100% = 90%

 6. Average style changeover time:

 Time gap between previous style over (last piece out from the line) and first piece output of the current style is known as style change over time.
 Shorter changeover time is considered as better performance level.
 It varies style to style and production systems.
 Time of Change over time of each style is recorded and average changeover time of the factory is measured.

-Down time is one of the top most reasons for less factory efficiency.
+Downtime is one of the top most reasons for less factory efficiency.
 Factory analyses major down times to control and improve machine and operator utilization.
-Top 5 reasons for down time (also known as non-productive time, Off-standard time) are line setting, operation sitting idle, no feeding, machine breakdown and no planning for line.
+Top 5 reasons for downtime (also known as non-productive time, Off-standard time) are line setting, operation sitting idle, no feeding, machine breakdown and no planning for a line.

 Garment manufacturing business more specifically garment export business is a profitable business if factory performance is measured and management work to improve performance level step by step.
-Each of the above KPI plays role on production cost, factory’s reputation and profit margin.
+Each of the above KPI plays the role on production cost, factory’s reputation, and profit margin.